 Professional services fees are based on the level of effort required to perform such tasks and are typically a fixed-fee engagement with a duration of less than 12 months.
-We recognize revenue for our professional services over time on an input basis as the performance obligations are satisfied.
+We recognize revenue for our professional services over time on an input or output basis as the performance obligations are satisfied.

 Contracts with Multiple Performance Obligations.
 Most of our contracts with customers contain multiple performance obligations.
 Our subscriptions are sold for a broad range of amounts and a representative standalone selling price, or SSP, is not always discernible from past transactions or other observable evidence.
 When appropriate, we determine SSP based on the price at which the performance obligation has previously been sold through past transactions, taking into account internally approved pricing guidelines related to the performance obligations.
 When the SSP of a license or subscription and bundled maintenance and support services is highly variable and the contract also includes additional performance obligations with observable SSP, we first allocate the transaction price to the performance obligations with established SSPs and then apply the residual approach to allocate the remaining transaction price to the license or subscription and bundled maintenance and support services.
-If applying the residual approach results in zero or very little consideration being allocated to the combined performance obligation, or to a bundle of goods or services, we will consider all reasonably available data to determine an appropriate allocation of the transaction price.
-If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
+If applying the residual approach results in zero or very little consideration being allocated to the combined performance obligation, or to a bundle of goods or services, we will consider all reasonably available data to determine an appropriate allocated to the single performance obligation.

 Areas of Judgment and Estimates.
 Determining whether the software subscriptions and the related support are considered distinct performance obligations that should be accounted for separately or as a single performance obligation requires significant judgment.
-In reaching our conclusion, we considered the nature of our promise to provide the customer real time analytics and machine learning algorithms that require regular re-training to maintain and improve prediction accuracy.
+In reaching our conclusion, we considered the nature of our promise to provide the customer real time analytics and ML algorithms that require regular re-training to maintain and improve prediction accuracy.
 As these updates to the software subscription are integral to maintaining the utility that is derived from the software subscription by customers, we determined that the software subscription and related updates fulfill a single promise to the customer under the contract.